-I am pleased to introduce the Emporia State University 2020 Annual Security and Fire Safety Report for the 2019 calendar year.
-This report is prepared by the Emergency Manager and reviewed by the departments of Police and Safety, Residential Life, and the Dean of Students.
+I am pleased to introduce the Emporia State University 2022 Annual Security and Fire Safety Report for the 2021 calendar year.
+This report is prepared by the Emergency Manager and reviewed by the departments of Police and Safety, Residential Life, University Facilities, Student Wellness Health Services, Student Wellness Counseling Services, Human Resources, Legal Services, the Title IX Coordinator, and the Dean of Students.
 Not only does this report comply with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act, it is part of our ongoing effort to inform you of the safety programs and services available and the best practices to assist you in maintaining safety and the security of others.